Chad

 Current environmental issues affecting the Chadian people: inadequate supplies of potable water; improper waste disposal in rural areas, and poor farming practices contribute to soil and water pollution; desertification.

-Google maps Chad
+Google Maps Chad

 The capital and other divisions